mochetts/mitremedia-sentence-tagger/README.md

 I wanted to be as pure as possible by using RoR mostly as it comes out of the box.
 This is not how I would start an app that needs to be production ready.
 I would still need to dig a little bit more into StimulusJS best practices pros / cons.

-I took this as a glimpse at how the rails community wants devs to code their apps thse days.
+I took this as a glimpse at how the rails community wants devs to code their apps these days.

 You can access the demo app on this link: